Everything you need to know about the fermented shark of Iceland

 The Bjarnarhöfn Shark Museum in Snæfellsnes is the only shark museum in Iceland – possibly the whole world.
-In the museum close to Stykkishólmur, you will learn everything you need to know about the fermentation process.
-Additionally, you will learn why it requires six months to be possible to eat – in a personal guided tour.
+In the museum close to Stykkishólmur, you will learn everything you need about fermentation.
+Additionally, you will learn why it requires six months to be possible to eat – on a personal guided tour.

-You will also learn about the Greenland shark itself, its biology and its essential place in Iceland’s history.
+You will also learn about the Greenland shark, its biology and its essential place in Iceland’s history.

-I think one of the best parts about visiting is that you get to see the drying house where the shark meat is hanging!
+I think one of the best parts about visiting is seeing the drying house where the shark meat is hanging!
 That’s pretty cool!
 Another great this is you will get a taste of possibly the freshest shark you will ever get!

 Shark Hunting in Iceland

 Icelanders have hunted sharks for centuries, possibly from the beginning of the settlement in the 9th century.
 However, they were undoubtedly considerable in the 14th century.
 Fishermen went out on so-called “shark-lying” expeditions on open boats, which could take 2-4 days up to 1-2 weeks!

 Rotten seal or other meat was usually used as bait, so it was not good for the fishermen to get queasy.